340:60-1-6. Program eligibility and procedures

 3. Appropriate child care is care provided by:

 (3) a dependable relative who is able and willing to assume responsibility for care and supervision of the child for a part of the day;

-(5) informal arrangements made by the parent with a neighbor or friend for occasional care.
+(5) informal arrangements the parent makes with a neighbor or friend for occasional care.

 4. (a) The date of entry into the United States (U.S.) is located on the refugee's or asylee's alien status documentation.
 Refer to Oklahoma Administrative Code (OAC) 340:60-1-3 for types of documentation issued by the U.S. Citizenship and Immigration Services.

-(b) When determined eligible for RMA, the Family Assistance/Client Services (FACS) fields completed are:
+(b) When determined eligible for RMA, the Family Assistance/Client Services fields completed are: